redhat-openstack/openstack-puppet-modules/README.md

 [*manage_dsc_repo*]
 If set to true then a repository will be setup so that packages can be downloaded from the DataStax community edition (default **false**).

+[*manage_service*]
+If set to true then the module will ensure the service is enabled and running.
+It would also reload/restart the service if the Cassandra configuration was changed.
+It is possible that this might not be the desired behaviour and the user would prefer to control the service themselves.
+If so, set this option to false (default **true**).

 [*seeds*]
 Addresses of hosts that are deemed contact points.
 Cassandra nodes use this list of hosts to find each other and